canonical/open-documentation-academy/multipass/macOS.md

 The primary instance automatically mounts the $HOME directory (files in this directory are shared between the host and the instance), and it comes with Multipass’s default specs: 1GB of RAM, 5GB of disk, and 1 CPU.
 -->

-From the application launcher, let's start Multipass.
-In macOS, open the application launcher, type Multipass, and launch the application.
+Start Multipass from the application launcher.
+In macOS, open the application launcher, type "Multipass", and launch the application.

 **![|720x451](https://assets.ubuntu.com/v1/a4ff7fad-mp-macos-1.png)**

-Once we’ve launched the application, we should see the Multipass tray icon in the upper right section of the screen:
+After launching the application, you should see the Multipass tray icon in the upper right section of the screen

 **![|684x48](https://assets.ubuntu.com/v1/42bb4ccb-mp-macos-2.png)**

-Let's click on the icon, then on “Open Shell”.
+Click on the **Multipass icon**, then select **Open Shell**.

 **![|304x352](https://assets.ubuntu.com/v1/eb92083a-mp-macos-3.png)**

-Clicking this button does many things in the background: it creates a new virtual machine (instance), named `primary`, with 1GB of RAM, 5GB of disk, and 1 CPU; installs the most recent Ubuntu LTS release on that instance; mounts our $HOME directory in the instance; and opens a shell to the instance, announced by the command prompt `ubuntu@primary`.
-You can see elements of this in the printout below.
+Clicking this button does many things in the background.
+First, it creates a new virtual machine (instance) named "primary", with 1GB of RAM, 5GB of disk, and 1 CPU.
+Second, it installs the most recent Ubuntu LTS release on that instance.
+Third, it mounts your `$HOME` directory in the instance.
+Last, it opens a shell to the instance, announced by the command prompt `ubuntu@primary`.

+You can see elements of this in the printout below:

 ```plain
 Launched: primary